adefilippo83/project-earthgrid/README.md

 │   │   └── web.cfg.template           # Template for web gateway configuration
 │   ├── scripts/
 │   │   ├── install-tahoe.sh           # Script to install Tahoe-LAFS
+│   │   ├── setup-introducer.sh        # Script to set up an introducer node
+│   │   ├── setup-storage-node.sh      # Script to set up a storage node
-│   │   ├── setup-tahoe-node.sh        # Script to set up a Tahoe node
+│   │   ├── setup-client-node.sh       # Script to set up a client node
+│   │   ├── setup-web-gateway.sh       # Script to set up a web gateway
 │   │   ├── update-tahoe-config.sh     # Script to update Tahoe configuration
 │   │   ├── bootstrap-tahoe-grid.sh    # Initialize the Tahoe grid (first-time setup)
 │   │   └── add-storage-node.sh        # Add a new storage node to the grid